 Zoy was awarded the international 2019 American Australian Rising Star Award, presented in NYC among fellow honourees Simon Baker and Elle McPherson.

-Zoy has also performed in many acclaimed events including Karijini Experience - Opera in the Gorge, The Dreaming Festival, DFAT Naidoc Week, The Melbourne Recital Centre’s Song for Naidoc and the ABC Indigenous Staff awards.
+Zoy has also performed in many acclaimed events for Deborah Cheetham's Short Black Opera Company, including Karijini Experience - Opera in the Gorge, The Dreaming Festival, DFAT Naidoc Week, The Melbourne Recital Centre’s Song for Naidoc, ABC Indigenous Staff awards, Woven Songs, and at the launch for Eumeralla - A War Requiem for Peace.

-Zoy has also run indigenous performances workshops including directing the Naidoc Week concert Our Language Live on Stage.
+Zoy has also run indigenous performance workshops and directed the 2017 Bundaberg Naidoc Week concert Our Language Live on Stage.

-Zoy's own show Variations will be performed in Hamer Hall as part of the 2021 Art Centre Melbourne Morning Melodies Concert series.
+In 2022 Zoy premiered his show Variations at Bunjil Place with the next performance at Hamer Hall as part of the 2022 Art Centre Melbourne Morning Melodies Concert series.